 If you are buying the property as your principal place of residence, unexpected construction delays could mean you will be unable to move into the home as planned.
 If you’re a property investor, delays in construction could leave you unable to rent it out at the time you originally planned to — making you miss out on valuable rental income.

 If the development fails to be completed, you are entitled to get back your deposit.
 Of course, this could mean you have lost any capital gains and wasted time earning interest on the amount you have invested.
 Before signing, it pays to check the contract terms to see what happens in this scenario.

 Development may also go bust if the developer ends up bankrupt, which could jeopardise your deposit refund.
 Always make sure to check if a developer is reputable and review your contract’s terms and conditions.
 You will need the independent assistance of a mortgage broker to help you understand contract terms.

 Things to consider before buying off the plan

 First, you have to believe that the property you can only see on a plan will eventuate exactly as specified within a certain time.

 If, like most of us, you do not find it easy to envisage exactly what you will get, it’s probably worth getting help from an expert.
 Even if there is a display suite it may not be truly representative of the finished product.

 One service you could consider is from Archicentre, the building advisory service of the Royal Australian Institute of Architects, which provides advice on plans.
 These reports include things like an opinion on whether the rooms are of a reasonable size, the quality of the fixtures and fittings and the layout.

-Each of these services start from around $400, says managing director Robert Caulfield, depending on the state and how much work is involved.
+Each of these services starts from around $400, says managing director Robert Caulfield, depending on the state and how much work is involved.
 Other precautions you should take include: